-GlobalMetric: MetricRange: MetricRange
+GlobalMetric:MetricRange:MetricRange

 Where GlobalMetric is used for alle features except for the ones that are assigned other metrics by following the restrictions given by :MetricRange.
-The metric code can be one of O, M, N, and I, which stand for Overlap (default), Modified value difference (MVDM), Numeric, or Ignore, respectively.
-Ignore cannot be the global metric; it must follow -mO:..., -mM..., or -mN:...
 A range can be written using comma's for lists, and hyphens for intervals.
+The metric code can be one of the following five: